How to type faster – Master the 10 finger system. 8 Typing tips.

 People who type fast also practice more.
 According to many products out there, 3 times a week for an average of 10-15 minutes will enough to see first results.
 On the other side, to reach speeds clocking in above 60wpm you will need to make typing a well structured habit applying a proven system.

-Job chances for those who learn to type fast
+Job chances for those who learn to type faster

 With many freelance content platforms available these days, it is quite easy to find a job as a writer online.
 You don’t necessarily need super fast typing skills here but very good accuracy and spelling.
 Speed is more relevant for jobs such as transcriptionist, transcribers, data entry or court writers.